sandervanvugt/van-vugt-kubernetes/ckad-pod-storage/step2.md

-There are no imperative commands to easily create persistent volumes.
+There are no imperative commands to easily create Persistent Volumes.
 That's why you're going to use a preconfigured YAML file.
-Have a look at the contents of the YAML file, and notice that it is creating a persistent volume of the hostPath type:
+Have a look at the contents of the YAML file, and notice that it is creating a Persistent Volume of the hostPath type:

 `cat pv.yaml`{{execute}}